rombachuk/cloudant-performancecollector/documentation/Installation.md

 Use this file to define what you wish to signal as the limit for eventing.
 See the configuration documentation for more details.

-#### Executing Installation
+***Executing Installation***

-Once the configuration steps are done, go to `deploy` directory, and run `./clean_install.sh`
+Once the configuration editing steps are done, go to `deploy` directory, and run `./clean_install.sh`

+Follow the prompts:

+* select mode(offline or not)
+* target (es or pg) and whether to initialise schema or templates

 This script will :

-* create a new installation in `/opt/cloudant-performancecollector` using the files contained in the staging area `cloudant-performancecollector` directory
+* create a new installation in `/opt/cloudant-performancecollector` using the files contained in the `unpacking` area
 * backup any pre-existing `/opt/cloudant-performancecollector` content to a new directory `opt/cloudant-performancecollector-bkp-YYYYMMDDHHmm` where YYYYMMDDHHmm is the datetime of run of the install.
 You can delete this backup once you are happy with the running of the new installation
 * create new service files in `/etc/init.d` and start them : services are created called `cpc_api_processor`
 * backup any pre-existing service files in `/etc/init.d` for those services within `opt/cloudant-performancecollector-bkp-YYYYMMDDHHmm/init.d`.
 You can delete this backup once you are happy with the running of the new installation

+The cpc_api_processor service in only needed for api based investigations.

 #### Crontab configuration
 Once the software is newly deployed, then the `root` user cron must be configured for periodic operation.
 It is recommended that :